Hauptallee-Huegel-Homies/Flunkyball-Rules/rules/en.md

    _throwing object_ to tip over the _target_.
 3. Once the _target_ is repositioned within the _circle_, and all players of the _Defence_ return behind their _beerline_ they may signal the _Offence_ to stop.
+The _Offence_ must stop no later than then.
 4. After all players are behind their _beerlines_ and the _throwing object_ is
    under the control of the _Defence_, the _Reaction Phase_ ends and the teams swap roles.

 ## Tiebreaker

-1. If both teams do not hit the target for two _laps_, both teams are allowed to move their _beerline_ two times the length of the shortest shoe of all players remaining in the game, towards the _centre_.
+1. If both teams do not hit the _target_ for two _laps_, the _beerlines_ may be moved towards the _centre_, twice the length of the shortest shoe of the players in the team.

 # Penalties

-1. It is the obligation of the other team to demand penalties on rule violations.
+1. It is the obligation of the other team to demand penalties on rule violations within one throw.
 2. Penalties can only occur self-inflicted or due to legal actions of the other team.
 3. At the offending player's discretion they are allowed to choose a higher